mathetian/DES/README.md

-DESCrack
+RainbowCrack
 =====

-DESCrack is an implementation of Rainbow Table.
+RainbowCrack is an implementation of Rainbow Table.